Jody Toor: Political career

-She currently serves as caucus chair for the Conservative Party of BC's caucus.
-She made history on March 11, 2025, when her Private Member's Bill, the Perinatal and Postnatal Mental Health Strategy Act (Bill M 204), became for the first Private Member's Bill in 43 years to pass second reading with unanimous support in a recorded vote.
-This Bill was aimed to integrate perinatal and postnatal mental health care into the provincial healthcare system to ensure that critical resources during and post-pregnancy were accessible to mothers and their families.
+She currently serves as caucus chair for the British Columbia Conservative Party's caucus.
+On March 11, 2025, her private member's bill, the Perinatal and Postnatal Mental Health Strategy Act (Bill M 204), became the first private member's bill in 43 years to pass second reading with unanimous support in a recorded vote.
+The bill was aimed at integrating perinatal and postnatal mental health care into the provincial healthcare system to ensure that critical resources during and post-pregnancy were accessible to mothers and their families.
 91 of 93 MLAs were present in the house and it passed unanimously.

 Political controversies

-During the 2024 provincial election, NDP Health Minister Adrian Dix criticized Toor's use of the title "Doctor" despite not being a medical doctor and not being part of the College of Physicians and Surgeons of British Columbia.
+During the 2024 provincial election, NDP Health Minister Adrian Dix criticized Toor's use of the title doctor despite not being a medical doctor and not being part of the College of Physicians and Surgeons of British Columbia.
 Her campaign website consistently noted these facts, though earlier versions of her website referred to Toor as "Dr. Jody Toor" and "Dr. Toor".
-On October 16, 2024, the Health Employees' Union filed a complaint with the College of Complementary Health Professionals of BC to investigate her alleged use of the "doctor" title.
+On October 16, 2024, the Hospital Employees' Union filed a complaint with the College of Complementary Health Professionals of BC to investigate her alleged use of the doctor title.